-6.4 The Cut Generator Module
+3.2.4 The Cut Generator Module

 To implement the cut generator process, the user must provide a function that accepts an LP solution and returns cuts violated by that solution to the LP module.
 In parallel configurations, each cut is returned immediately to the LP module, rather than being passed back as a group once the function exits.
 This allows the LP to begin adding cuts and solving the current relaxation before the cut generator is finished if desired.
-Parameters controlling if and when the LP should begin solving the relaxation before the cut generator is finished is finished in the cut generator is finished.
+Parameters controlling if and when the LP should begin solving the relaxation before the cut generator is finished can be set by the user.

-6.5 The Cut Pool Module
+3.2.5 The Cut Pool Module

-6.5.1 Maintaining and Scanning the Pool
+Maintaining and Scanning the Pool